openlibhums/memory-alpha/content/support/email-and-reminders/email-logs-placeholder.md

      The type of action that was logged ("Review request accepted" or "Typesetting complete" for example).
 - Date
 - Actor
-    The user or system process that iniated the action.
+    The user or system process that intiated the action.
 - Level
 <!-- what does this mean??-->